Rowanne-H/tenancy-management/README.md

 ### models.py and relationships

-There are six models in models.py which are User Model, Onwer Model, Property Model, Tenant Model, Creditor Model and Transaction Model.
-SQLAlchemy's ORM capabilities allow these classes to map directly to database tables, simplifying data manipulation through Python objects.
+There are seven models in models.py which are Base Model (mainly for validations on same attributes such as name, email, mobile etc..)
+User Model, Owner Model, Property Model, Tenant Model, Creditor Model and Transaction Model.
+Each model generates a table with their name in plural and they are related to each other.
 Validations and constraints are set up in this file.

 #### User Model